yogami/AIVoiceTranslator/DEVELOPMENT_WORKFLOW.md

 2. Update metrics data
 3. Verify dashboard changes reflect current project state

+## Clean Code & Craftsmanship Review

+Every time a change is made to the codebase, you must refresh your knowledge about clean code, Test-Driven Development (TDD), and software craftsmanship best practices:

+1. Review all markdown files in the `attached_assets` folder, especially:
+   - `Clean-Code-Cheat-Sheet-V1.3.md`
+   - `Clean-TDD-Cheat-Sheet-V1.2.md`
+   - `pragmatic-principles-cheat-sheet.v1.md`
+   - `code-quality-metrics-cheatsheet.md`

+2. Internalize the core principles before writing any code:
+   - Single Responsibility Principle
+   - Test-First Development
+   - Refactoring for cleanliness
+   - Meaningful naming
+   - Function size and complexity limits

+3. Apply these principles directly to your implementation:
+   - Write tests before code
+   - Keep functions small (≤ 20 lines)
+   - Maintain low cyclomatic complexity (≤ 3)
+   - Use meaningful names that reveal intent
+   - Follow SOLID principles

+4. Reference specific best practices from these documents in your commit messages

+5. Review all requirements documentation relevant to your changes:
+   - Identify specifications in project documents
+   - Ensure your implementation aligns with documented requirements
+   - Update your code if any inconsistencies are found

+This software craftsmanship review step is mandatory for every code change, regardless of size or scope.

 ## Final Verification Checklist

 Before considering any feature complete: